ky-9/Kyla_Trinidad_ShoppingCartActivity/README.md

 Where I used AI
 - Setting up GitHub
 - Debugging errors in my code
+- Enhancing the original program to include Part 2 features

 Why I used AI
 - To learn how to properly set up and use GitHub
 - To find and fix errors faster
 - To understand my code better

 Prompts I asked
 - "How do I create a GitHub repository and push my code step by step"
 - "Find the error in my code"
 - "Why is my code not working"
+- How to add cart management in C# using arrays
+- How to implement payment validation and receipt system

 What I improved after using AI
 - Checked and tested each solution before using it
 - Changed some parts of the code to match my own understanding
 - Fixed errors by myself after reading the explanations
 - Made my code cleaner and more organized
+- Ensured all features work correctly through manual testing

+#Summary
+AI was used to help debug errors, improve input validation, and implement Part 2 features such as cart management, product search,receipt generation, low stock alerts, and order history.
+The AI also assisted with GitHub setup and workflow.
+All suggestions were reviewed, tested, and modified to match my own understanding, ensuring the final code is accurate and properly structured.